AlexanderKosik/kickstart_python/exercises/bonus/gol.md

 ## Calculating the number of alive neighbours

 There are multiple approaches to calculate the number of alive neighbours.
-We discuss each approach in detail.
+Some are more verbose, some are more dense.

-To get the number of alive neighbours for cell `x, y` we must inspect the cell state of 8 surrounding cells.
+In any case if we want to get the number of alive neighbours for cell `x, y` we must inspect the cell state of 8 surrounding cells.

 ![Alive neighbours grif](ressources/alive_neighbours_grid.png "Alive neighbours grid")